code-openness/sparql-visualizer/README.md

 # SPARQL visualizer

-A typescript library to simplify visualization of SPARQL queries.
+A TypeScript library to simplify visualization of SPARQL queries.

 ## Usage